 and, where applicable, a copy of the rules or written constitution of that Union.

+Top of page

 Clubs and societies which are part of a Student Union

 Clubs with no degree of autonomy in the control of their affairs

 These are automatically part of the Student Union VAT registration.
 As a result, their activities are considered to be carried on by the Student Union.
 The normal VAT liability rules apply to their subscription income.